pglet/website/blog/2022-01-11-email-sign-form-for-docusaurus-with-hcaptcha-cloudflare-pages-and-mailgun.md

 ## Form submit handler

-Email signup form `POST`s entered email and hCaptcha response to [`/api/email-signup`](https://github.com/pglet/website/blob/master/functions/api/email-signup.js) function which performs the following:
+Email signup form `POST`s entered email and hCaptcha response to [`/api/email-signup`](https://github.com/pglet/website/blob/master/functions/api/email-signup.js) function, which performs the following:

 1. Parses request body as JSON and validates its `email` and `captchaToken` fields.
 2. Performs hCaptcha response validation and aborts the request if validation fails.
-3. Tries adding a new email (member) into Mailgun mailing list and exits if's already added.
+3. Tries adding a new email (member) into Mailgun mailing list and exits if it's already added.
 4. Sends email with confirmation link via Mailgun to a newly added email address.

 ## Validating hCaptcha response